 Net Sales.
-Net sales increased \$1.6 million, or 1%, for the three months ended January 31, 2015 compared to the same period in 2014.
+Net sales increased \$8.3 million, or 3%, for the six months ended April 30, 2015 compared to the same period in 2014.
 The fenestration market grew throughout 2014 and continued to grow in 2015.
-The year-over-year growth in window shipments as derived from preliminary data provided by Ducker for the calendar quarters ended December 31, 2014 and 2013 was 10%, and, for the trailing twelve months then ended, 6%.
-By comparison, our sales growth was 1% and 3%, respectively, as adjusted for certain foreign and other results to be more comparable to Ducker.
-To some extent, the disparity between our growth rate and that of the broader market reflects timing of the recovery in the building products industry, as Quanex benefited from a 12% growth rate for the first quarter of 2014 compared to Ducker's reported 6% growth for the same period.
-For the first quarter of 2015, net sales increased \$0.4 million as a result of an increase in volume.
-Volume lost at one of our large customers was more than offset by the Greenville acquisition volume and growth with other customers.
-In addition, we benefited from favorable pricing, which contributed incremental sales of \$0.8 million, with the remainder of the overall sales increase associated with product mix.
+The year-over-year growth in window shipments as derived from preliminary data provided by Ducker for the six months ended March 31, 2015 and 2014 was 6.8%, and, for the trailing twelve months then ended, 5.8%.
+By comparison, our sales growth was 4.3% and 3.6%, respectively, as adjusted for certain foreign and other results to be more comparable to Ducker.
+To some extent, the disparity between our growth rate and that of the broader market reflects timing of the recovery in the building products industry.
+For the first half of 2015, net sales increased \$3.3 million as a result of favorable pricing and \$7.0 million due to volume.
+Although we experienced a decrease in volume for one of our large customers, this has been more than offset by the Greenville acquisition volume and growth with other customers.
+These increases have been offset by a \$3.5 million reduction associated with foreign exchange rate changes.
+The United States dollar has weakened during 2015 relative to the British pound and euro, which has resulted in a non-operational decrease in contribution from our foreign operations attributable to foreign exchange rate changes.
+The remainder of the overall sales increase was associated with sales mix.
 We expect our growth rates to continue to converge with the Ducker growth rates throughout 2015.

 Cost of Sales.
-The increase in cost of sales of \$9.6 million, or 10%, for the three months ended January 31, 2015 compared to the same period in 2014 exceeded a 1% increase in net sales as discussed above.
-Of the increase in cost of goods sold, \$2.8 million relates to the reversal of a warranty reserve during the first quarter of 2014 with regard to certain spacer product for which claim activity had ceased.
-In addition, our 2015 results were impacted by higher medical and worker's compensation claims, for which several large claims contributed incremental expense of \$1.2 million, as well as higher freight expense and an increase in the cost of resin used in our vinyl products.
-Our labor and overhead efficiency decreased in 2015, as we absorbed more cost in 2014 associated with the inventory build.
+The increase in cost of sales of \$11.8 million, or 6%, for the six months ended April 30, 2015 compared to the same period in 2014 exceeded a 3% increase in net sales for the respective periods.
+The increase in cost of sales is primarily due to increased activity levels.
+The results for 2014 benefited from a \$2.8 million warranty reserve reversal with regard to certain spacer product for which claim activity had ceased.
+Excluding the impact of this item, cost of goods sold would have increased 4% year-over-year.
+To some extent, our labor and overhead efficiency decreased in 2015 relative to 2014, as we absorbed more cost in 2014 associated with the inventory build.
 By comparison, the seasonal build in 2015 has been at a slower pace, due to sufficient inventory on hand.